skariel/webalchemy/README.md

 ##webalchemy
 webalchemy is a light and Pythonic framework to build interactive webapps.
 It is open source (MIT licensed) you can use it in commercial software.
 The library requires Python >= 3.3, and Tornado >= 3.1.
 Note it is currently in early stages of development, still far from being feature complete. webalchemy webapps require a modern browser supporting some websockets.

-webalchemy represents a novel approach to webapp development obviously inspired by [sqlalchemy](http://www.sqlalchemy.org/), and the IPython [notebook](http://ipython.org/).
+webalchemy represents a novel approach to webapp development obviously inspired by [sqlalchemy](http://www.sqlalchemy.org/), the IPython [notebook](http://ipython.org/), and of course [Meteor](http://www.meteor.com/).
 It let's you write server code as if it were running on the client Err.., In fact forget about client and server altogether.
 Develop like you would for the desktop.

 ##Develop a webapp like you would a desktop app